invenia/Memento.jl/docs/src/man/loggers.md

 # [Loggers](@id man_loggers)

 A [`Logger`](@ref) is the primary component you use to send formatted log messages to various IO outputs.
 This type holds information needed to manage the process of creating and storing logs.
-There is a default "root" logger stored in global `_loggers` inside the `Memento` module.
+There is a default "root" logger stored in const `_loggers` inside the `Memento` module.
 Since Memento implements hierarchical logging you should define child loggers that can be configured independently and better describe the individual components within your code.
 To create a new logger for you code it is recommended to do `getlogger(current_module())`.

 ```julia